 Select Step 2 - Output and review the output.

-Under Instances & Nodes in the AWS Systems Manager navigation bar, select Compliance.
+In the AWS Systems Manager navigation pane, select Compliance.

 On the Compliance page in the Compliance resources summary, you will now see that there are 2 systems that are listed as Compliant Resources.
 In the Resources list, you will see the individual compliance status and details.